 Web-based customer relationship management (CRM) software is becoming a popular option for organizations looking to implement CRM software.
 This deployment model is gaining traction because the upfront investment can be lower than traditional on-premise software installations.
 Additionally, as the name implies, web-based systems can be accessed over the web, from virtually any browser, making it easy to use from any location with broadband Internet.

 The industry has responded to this dynamic, with new vendors and products entering the market at a steady pace.
 With so many choices, it can be a daunting task to find the solution that best fits your needs.
 That is why we created this buyer’s guide to assist you in your understanding of the market and the products available.

 What is Web-Based Software?

-The primary difference between traditional customer relationship management software and web-based versions is deployment.
+The primary difference between customer relationship management software, sometimes called contact management software, that is web-based and other forms is the deployment model.
 With traditional offerings, companies had to purchase and host the server on premise.
 They required an IT team to manage, update and maintain the server.
 Web-based deployment removes this burden by having the server hosted remotely by the vendor.
 It also reduces upfront investment, with vendors offering a pay-as-you-go plan instead.